 enacting a hope that can be for all people,

-a hope that had and still has the power to confront the myriad forces of death
+that had, and still has, the power to confront the myriad forces of death,

 moving beyond the brokenness of our world

 toward abundant life for all.

 (Read full Mission Statement)

 Contact Michael Arbour (firstname.lastname@example.org) or Sherman Hesselgrave (email@example.com)